tarwn/lessthandot-hugo/blogs/content/posts/2018-01-23-streaming-alerts-using-aws-lambda-kinesis-and-dynamodb.md

 </pre>

 <p>
-  I wouldn&#8217;t expect an end user to enter a rule like this and would probably rework the structure if this was intended to be a real system, but it is good enough to let me resolve the bigger unknowns around processing events and partitioning data.
+  I wouldn't expect an end user to enter a rule like this and would probably rework the structure if this was intended to be a real system, but it is good enough to let me resolve the bigger unknowns around processing events and partitioning data.
 </p>

 <h2>